You are here:Home1/News2/Launch of Authentico Integrity Scheme in Australia

 Based on existing standards

 Authentico makes use of existing standards, best practices and legislation already honoured by Australian wool growers.
 In Australia, wool growers already comply with a large number of requirements in the domain of animal welfare, quality assurance and environmental care.
-For example, the integrity scheme asks for the completion of the National Wool Declaration, use of pre-operative anaesthetic, ceased mulesing or non-mulesing.
+For example, the integrity scheme asks for the completion of the National Wool Declaration, ceased mulesing or non-mulesing.

 “It was important for us to keep Authentico a simple process as not to burden wool growers with additional paperwork.
 Authentico is a summary of the great work already being done on farm.” – Tim Marwedel, Managing Director G. Schneider Australia